buddypress/buddypress/docs/developer/functions/rewrites.md

 // Here's an example of the value returned by bp_groups_get_path_chunks( array( 'members' ), 'read' ).
 $path_chunks = array(
-	'single_item_action' => 'membres', // 'membres' is the french for 'members'.
+	'single_item_action' => 'membres', // 'membres' is French for 'members'.
 );

 // NB: use $read_path_chunks along with bp_get_group_url().